devkristin/todo-api/README.md

 # Todo List API

-REST API for a custom Daily Planner and Todo List application.
+REST API for Lotus List, a custom Daily Planner and Todo List application.

 Built with Node.js, TypeScript, Express, TSOA, and a local Docker environment via the Supabase CLI.